Partition function approach to non-Gaussian likelihoods: information theory and state variables for Bayesian inference: Thermodynamic perspective on Bayes partitions

+using the analytic solution of a Gaussian integral.
 The construction of a conventional thermodynamic system requires its extensive variables to be related via a consistent fundamental relation.
 Importantly, the Gibbs-Duhem relation forbids any thermodynamic potential that only depends on intensive state variables, as information about quantities like total energy would otherwise be inaccessible.
 Intuitively, extensive variables scale with system size.
 However, for applications in pure statistics, concepts such as system size, extensivity and intensivity of state variables require a case-by-case definition.
 Therefore, after selecting extensive variables, we must check that their interplay is consistent.

 In an inference setting, the quantities $T$ and $J_\alpha$ function as external control variables.
 Their influence on the potential and the likelihood is depicted schematically in \autoref{fig:beta_j_dependence}.
 While $T$ effectively scales the covariance and thus the width of the Gaussian, $J_\alpha$ induces a shift in the governing potential.
 We do not expect $J_\alpha$ to scale with what we choose to see as the system size (the extent of the sampler ensemble in parameter space).
 Thus, $J_\alpha$ is chosen to be a candidate for an intensive quantity.
 Naturally, the information theoretic variants of $U,S,N$ are viewed as extensive variables.
 Importantly, first-order homogeneity of the fundamental relation necessitates another identification: $n = \text{dim}\:\Theta$ (with $\Theta$ the parameter space) is selected as an extensive variable, changes of which will be ignored (set $\dd n = 0$ always) in all standard inference settings.